abhilashjp/lookupapp/docs/glossary.md

 ### Nodo Smistamento Ordini
 Nodo Smistamento Ordini(NSO) is a sytem used for the exchange of digital documents between the public bodies of the National Health Service and their supplier companies in Italy.

+### Digital sovereignty
+A nation's control over its digital assets and data, vital for regulating information flows, securing infrastructure, and shaping policies in the digital age, especially relevant in taxation.